jiayuasu/geospatial-tutorial/README.md

-# Tutorial: Geospatial Data Management in Apache Spark
+# Geospatial Data Management in Apache Spark

 Welcome to our ICDE 2019 tutorial!